mani3h/seige-FE/README.md

 # 50DaysofHTML-CSS
-50 mini web projects using HTML/CSS and Js.
+Mini web projects based on Html, CSS and Js.